Keep your roof on. Keep water out.

-If an article is written about you, which discusses FORTIFIED Home™, IBHS is happy to share it on IBHS’ FORTIFIED Facebook page and via our Twitter channel.
+If an article is written about you, which discusses FORTIFIED Home, IBHS is happy to share it on IBHS’s FORTIFIED Facebook page and via our Twitter channel.

 What is a Certified FORTIFIED Evaluator?

-FORTIFIED-Wise is ideal for anyone new to FORTIFIED Home or IBHS, or who wants to expand their knowledge of the program.
-Those interested may include, but is not limited to, product manufacturers, building officials, insurance professionals, students,
+FORTIFIED Wise is ideal for anyone new to FORTIFIED Home or IBHS, or who wants to expand their knowledge of the program.
+Those interested may include, but are not limited to, product manufacturers, building officials, insurance professionals, students,

 and real estate professionals.

 Becoming a FORTIFIED Wise Associate or Professional will provide you with a solid understanding of FORTIFIED Home building principles, construction practices, and verification requirements.
 You’ll be a part of the national standard for resilient construction by taking the FORTIFIED Wise course.

 How do I register for a training course?